malloryfreeberg/whoami/README.md

 During my postdoc, two key things happened that shaped the trajectory of my career.
 First, I gained an appreciation for the challenges facing researchers who want to re-use published sequencing datasets.
 Second, I joined the [Galaxy Project](https://galaxyproject.org/) team to develop and deliver bioinformatics training.
 These led to solidifying my passion for "Science as a Service", specifically **building and maintaining scientific services and infrastructure to support all researchers across the life sciences**.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/mallory-freeberg/) or follow me on [Twitter/X](https://twitter.com/MalloryFreeberg)!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/mallory-freeberg/)!

 Check out [my CV](cv/MFreeberg_CV.pdf)!